By Ethan Grove

 The study authors are Dr. Panda; Dr. Truty; Dr. Goenka; Timothy Kline, Ph.D.; Matthew P. Johnson; Eric Ehman, M.D.; Garima Suman, M.D.; Bradley Kemp, Ph.D.; Geoffrey Johnson, M.D., Ph.D.; Thorvardur (Thor) Halfdanarson, M.D.; Sudhakar Venkatesh, M.D.; Jeff Fidler, M.D. ― all from Mayo Clinic ― as well as Ishan Garg, M.B.B.S., Maulana Azad Medical College, New Delhi; and Deema Anaam, M.B.B.S., who is pursuing a radiology residency at the University of California San Diego.

-Tags: About, Ajit Goenka, Ananya Panda, Bradley Kemp, chemotherapy, Eric Ehman, Findings, Garima Suman, Geoffrey Johnson, Jeff Fidler, Mark Truty, MRI, News, nuclear medicine, pancreatic cancer, PET, radiology, Sudhakar Venkatesh, surgery, Thor Halfdanarson, Timothy Kline
+Tags: About, Ajit Goenka, Ananya Panda, Bradley Kemp, chemotherapy, Eric Ehman, Findings, Garima Suman, Geoffrey Johnson, Jeff Fidler, Mark Truty, MRI, News, nuclear medicine, pancreatic cancer, radiology, Sudhakar Venkatesh, surgery, Thor Halfdanarson, Timothy Kline